code4craft/jsocks/README.md

 jsocks
 ======

 Socks server in Java.
-Mirror of jsocks.
+Mirror of [jsocks in googlecode](https://code.google.com/p/jsocks-mirror/).
 Change builder from ANT to maven.